OutSystems/docs-product/src/ref/ui-patterns/web/sidebar.md

 ---
 tags: runtime-traditionalweb;
-summary: Advanced Use Cases for the Sidebar UI PAttern
+summary: Advanced Use Cases for the Sidebar UI Pattern.
 ---

 # Sidebar UI Pattern Reference